mikkn21/FrontEndDevOpsProject/README.md

 ## Original Project Overview

-The goal of the original project was to build a distributed system allowing teachers to set up programming assignments, students to submit solutions, and the system to automatically test these solutions within isolated Docker containers.
+The goal of the original project was to build a distributed system using microservices and DevOps practices (like setting up a CI/CD pipeline), allowing teachers to set up programming assignments, students to submit solutions, and the system to automatically test these solutions within isolated Docker containers.

 **Key system requirements included:**